toreerdmann/neural-ts/README.md

-# Neural networks for time series
+# Neural time series forecasting

 Things to try:

 * [ ] underlying HMM (different states of time series)
-  * [ ] effects of dead time series on trainin of the rest
+  * [ ] effects of dead time series on training of the rest
 * [ ] probabilistic outputs
 * [ ] recurrent networks / cnns / transformers